panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 Understanding the difference between values and references is important when you want to compare objects.

-When using the strict comparison operator `===` on values, 2 variables are equal if they have the same value.
+When using the strict comparison operator `===`, 2 variables having values are equal if they have the same value.
 All of the below comparisons are equal:

 ```javascript
 const one = 1;